 When done efficiently and securely, online voting will make voting easier as well as reduce voter fraud.
-Using the technology of the Trust Stack (omitting the two IoT-specific elements) and with access through its API, TrustCentral has solved the challenge of: (a) authenticating a claim to a particular personal, public identity; and (b) cryptographically associating that identity with a cryptographically-unique online digital presence.
+Using the technology of its Building Blocks (omitting the two IoT-specific elements) and with access through its API, TrustCentral has solved the challenge of: (a) authenticating a claim to a particular personal, public identity; and (b) cryptographically associating that identity with a cryptographically-unique online digital presence.
 The technology is primarily provided through the TrustCentral API and endpoint development kit, however the notarization of identity service will be verified by a qualified Trusted Partner Notarization Service (e.g., an entity with verifying resources, such as a credit bureau or other appropriate capabilities).
 The Notarization Services will provide the verified user (as associated with that unique digital presence) with a digital identity token that notarizes that user’s claimed and authenticated identity in association with that digital presence.

 ASSOCIATION WITH A VOTING LIST

 Upon completion of the individual voter’s identity notarization, that online digital identity can be linked to a specific registered voter profile for subsequent acceptance by a voting authority (such as a voting Registrar) as a registered voter on a voting list.
 Records of these events may be recorded on a blockchain to reduce future voter fraud.

 A ballot (certified as official by the digital signature of a voting registrar) can then simply be emailed to (or downloaded by) a registered voter.

 - Encrypts the ballot using the public key of the voter registrar (note that the encrypted ballot contains no voter identification)

 - Completes a separate ballot transmittal which identifies the registered voter

 - Encrypts the ballot transmittal together with the previously encrypted ballot using the public key of a “ballot box” clerk and then digitally signs that entire encrypted content